-The Human Rights Council has many different aspects that overlap and combine to support the work of defenders.
+The Human Rights Council (HRC) has many different elements that overlap and combine to support the work of defenders.

-This section explains the functions of the HRC with metaphors to show practical ways the HRC can support you in your work.
+This section outlines the functions of the HRC and highlights practical ways it can support you in your work.

-Think of the Council as a single tool with many purposes.
-Some tools provide a more frequent and broad use, others are more niche ones that are very useful in specific circumstances, but are less widely used.
+Think of the Council as a single tool with many elements or purposes.
+Some elements can be used more frequently and provide broad protections, other elements are more niche that are very useful in specific circumstances, but are less widely used.

-An example of a specialist element of the Council is the Complaints Mechanism (which looks into grave and systematic human rights violations and is completely confidential) and the Advisory Committee (which the Council can ask to research an issue and make recommendations, but is made up of experts who are nominated by Governments).
+Examples of specialist elements of the Council are: the Complaints Mechanism (which looks into grave and systematic human rights violations and is completely confidential) and the Advisory Committee (which the Council can ask to research an issue and make recommendations, but is made up of experts who are nominated by Governments).

 The Council examines human rights issues in-depth via a combination of written reports, panels, and the experts (‘Special Procedures’) it mandates to examine different human rights issues and situations.